Editor-in-Chif: Maria Polozhikhina, PhD (Geogr. Sci.), Head of the Department of Economics, INION RAN (Moscow, Russia)

 Yuri Korgunyuk, DrS.
 (Pol.
 Sci.), Leading Researcher of Political Science Department, INION RAN (Moscow, Russia)

 Alexey Kuznetsov, Corresponding Member of the Russian Academy of Science, DrS.
 (Econ.
-Sci.), Acting Director of INION RAN (Moscow, Russia);
+Sci.), Director of INION RAN (Moscow, Russia);

 Dmitry Efremenko, DrS.
 (Pol.
 Sci.), Head of the Center of Social Scientific-Information Studies, INION RAN (Moscow, Russia);